 The multi-fibrous construction of braid ensures that this line can offer incredible strength with a small diameter.
 This is excellent when you’re targeting larger or harder fighting fish, as you can keep a small (near invisible) line whilst enjoying maximum break strain strength.
+These breaking strengths are measures in the maximum lbs and many lines range from 20lb, 30lbs braid to 50lbs plus.
 It is also a dense line type, so it sinks quickly through the water column – making it an excellent choice for the angler fishing with bottom baits.
-It is, however, the most visible of all the line types as it isn’t translucent and the colour options to choose from are more limited than with, for example, monofilament.
-To counteract this, braided mainlines are often paired with fluorocarbon leaders.
-This gives you the best of both worlds, maintaining a high break strain and sinking density whilst also giving you the bonus of invisibility in a range of water types.

 Unlike monofilament lines, braid has no memory and no stretch.
 This makes it the preferred choice for anglers who are looking to cast long distances or to fish tight to features, as you can ensure that you are casting with accuracy each time.
 A memory-less line also has improved flexibility, too, which enables it to better hug the lake contours – ideal for slack line fishing.
 The downfall of a stretch-free line is that it can make it more difficult for inexperienced anglers to use as it has the potential to lead to hook pulls should you respond too aggressively when setting the hook.
 However, provided you are a confident angler, you’ll find that the benefits of a line without stretch far outweigh the potential downsides.

-Braided line isn’t as abrasion resistant as either monofilament or fluorocarbon, meaning that it is more susceptible to wear over a shorter period of time.
+Braided line isn’t as abrasion-resistant as either monofilament or fluorocarbon, meaning that it is more susceptible to wear over a shorter period of time.
 To combat this, many rod manufacturers are now creating rods with braid-safe line guides, to reduce friction wear on the line and to preserve the life of the line.
-Colouration of the line and knot strength were both seen as big disadvantages with early braids but as technology has improved these have become issues of the past, too.
+The colouration of the line and knot strength were both seen as big disadvantages with early braids but as technology has improved these have become issues of the past, too.